 Artist Statement:

 Raqeebah Zaman is a lens-based and multidisciplinary artist.
-Her art questions and explores postcolonial environments, geographies, landscapes, and dreamscapes that reflect and influence her identity as a Muslim Indo-Guyanese/Caribbean woman, descendent of the indentured, and first generation immigrant in the United States.
+Her art questions and explores postcolonial environments, geographies, landscapes, and dreamscapes that reflect and influence her identity and psyche as a Muslim Indo-Guyanese/Caribbean woman, descendent of the indentured, and first generation immigrant in the United States.

-Informed by autoethnographic practices and independent research, Raqeebah’s art confronts, analyzes, and documents her experiences and findings by capturing photographs or video.
+Informed by autoethnographic practices and independent research, Raqeebah’s art confronts, analyzes, and documents her experiences and findings by capturing photographs or video, and painting.
 She may then augment them using digital and/or physical layering techniques.
 During this process she utilizes varying software, audio, acrylic mediums, recycled materials, and self written poetry and prose.
 She may also choose to re-confront, revise, and re-transform the same images multiple times as she continues to process and discern alternate truths.

 Artist Bio: